Estate Planning During Your Divorce

 It is not only married persons who should consider the need for estate planning.
 Individuals who cohabitate in a manner consistent with a marriage-like relationship may naturally assume their partner would inherit their belongings in the same way – as a spouse would under the law.
 This is not correct.
 Even in a relationship lasting for decades, the law in Washington does not grant your domestic partner any rights to your personal property, if you do not have a Will in place.

 Making sure your wishes, and those of your domestic partner, are reflected in a Will may be of even higher importance under these circumstances.
 However, in the event your co-habitational relationship ends, the law does not operate in the same way as with married persons, and any distribution you have made to your ex-partner would be enforced.

 Protecting assets and heirs is a hallmark of estate planning and marriage dissolution.
-When going through a divorce, a new Will adds protection for your family and property.
+When going through a divorce, a new Will protects for your family and assets.